-The results of our experiments show that what we have hypothesized to be morphologically strong positions (heads, nouns, and proper nouns) evoke emergent positional-faithfulness effects in English, in the sense that when matching definitions to novel blends speakers are more likely to choose a matching in which the properties of the strong position are preserved.
+6. GENERAL DISCUSSION.
+The results of our experiments show that what we have hypothesized to be morphologically strong positions (heads, nouns, and proper nouns) evoke emergent positional-privilege effects in English, in the sense that when matching definitions to novel blends, speakers are more likely to choose a matching in which the properties of the strong position are preserved.
 These effects are small, but consistent across all ten experiments, which makes it unlikely that we have observed them by chance.
-We now consider alternative explanations for these results, the consequences of the findings for linguistic theory, and directions for future work.
+Moreover, effects of positional privilege for heads in blend formation have been observed in similar experiments in Japanese (Broad 2015) and Spanish (Crouse 2016).
+We now consider some consequences of these findings for linguistic theory and some directions for future work.